Chart Color Schemes

 The level of residential development activity in Albion Park - Macquarie Pass was found to be higher than 90% of real estate markets across the country

 Albion Park - Macquarie Pass has seen approximately 372 dwellings granted development approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 1,864 homes have been approved, with an additional 112 approved so far in FY-26.
-On average, about 3.5 people have moved to the area each year for every dwelling built during this period.
+Over the past five financial years, from FY-21 to FY-25, around 1,864 homes were approved, with an additional 177 approved in FY-26 so far.
+On average, about 3.5 people have moved to the area for each dwelling built over these five years.

-This change may reflect diminishing developable land availability and evolving lifestyle preferences, as well as housing affordability needs.
-With around 72 people moving to the area for each dwelling approval, Albion Park - Macquarie Pass exhibits characteristics of a growth area.
-Population forecasts project an increase of 11,467 residents by 2041.
-Given current development patterns, new housing supply should meet demand, providing favourable conditions for buyers and potentially facilitating further population growth beyond projections.
+This shift marks a significant departure from the current housing pattern, which is predominantly houses (88.0%).
+This change may indicate diminishing developable land availability and evolving housing affordability needs.
+With around 72 people moving into the area for each dwelling approval, Albion Park - Macquarie Pass exhibits characteristics of a growth area.
+Future projections estimate that by 2041, the population will increase by 11,467 residents (based on the latest AreaSearch quarterly estimate).
+Assuming current development patterns continue, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development